fastoch/React-JS-Dave-Gray/README.md

 To **comment** out a line of JSX code, use `{/* your code here */}`.

 **Practical example**: lines 5 to 9 + line 20 of the `Content.tsx` file.
->Using a function to render a randomly generated name.
+We will be using a function to render a randomly generated name.
-This is a file we will create in the next chapter.
+`Content.tsx` will be created in the next chapter.

 ---